SMORTAZA/Genomic_test/README.md

 ### 3. Identification of large structural aberrations
 There are different methods that exist to find large structural aberrations, also known as SV for structural variant.
-Lack of time, I only look for software or tool which detects and identifies large SV.
+Lack of time, I only look for software or tool which detects and identifies large SV :

 * qSV

 * CREST

 * GATK

 * Belly